kelseywwwt/pp_jbh/README.md

 User plays as the Little Prince. <br>
 The game starts in the desert, where the Little Prince decides to go back on his asteroid, for his rose. <br>
 Flying up in the sky and eventually travelling the Universe once again <br>
-Stars can be collected but Little Prince should be careful of asteroids on his way back.
+Stars can be collected but be careful of asteroids on his way back.

 ### Files Description:
-- background.lua: this is a file for background decorations (background stars, desert)
+- background.lua: creates and draws on canvas background decorations (background stars and desert);
-- boost.lua: this is a file for stars (to collect)
+- boost.lua: creates and draws stars to collect + a reset function when the game is over;
-- classic.lua: this is a library for classes
+- classic.lua: this is an external library for classes;
-- conf.lua: this is the configuration file (game title, icon)
+- conf.lua: this is the configuration file (game title, icon);
-- main.lua: this is the main file
+- main.lua: sets the games parameters, draws the game for different situations (start of the app, victory/death of the player, checks collision, handles the scoring and button clicks and resets the whole game);
-- obstacle.lua: this is a file for asteroids (to avoid)
+- obstacle.lua: creates and draws asteroids to avoid + a reset function when the game is over;
-- player.lua: this is a file for the little prince.
+- player.lua: creates and draws 'Petit Prince'/the player, handles the player moving left and right, makes the player fly up and faster as the game progresses, stops the player when reaching the end of the level + a reset function when the game is over.

 ### Design Debates:
 1. For Little Prince design: when flying, arms up or down?